 When posting a press hit on social media, include the context of the interview.
 Avoid simply restating the basic facts: “check out this article I was quoted in.”
 Instead, summarize the spirit of the piece or pull out a brief and interesting quote or snippet.

-For example, if I was going to socialize this blog post, I’d write something like this: “Extend the power of your media hits by following these 3 rules.”
+For example, if I was going to socialize this blog post, I’d write something like: “Extend the power of your media hits by following these 3 rules.”
 Numbers are a great way to grab the reader and let them know you’re giving out simple, actionable advice.
-Focusing on the message—instead of the time angle—will also extend your media’s shelf life.

 2. Publish Media Hits on Your Website

-Update press highlights on your website.
-The “News” section is one of the most visited pages since it reflects the third-party endorsements your prospects want to see.
-Keep it fresh with press releases, contributed articles, video interviews, features and articles with company mentions and quotes.
+Keep your website fresh with press releases, contributed articles, video interviews, features and articles with company mentions and quotes.

 3. Include Media Hits in Your Email Campaigns